iTwin/itwinjs-core/docs/learning/ECSqlReference/ORDERBY.md

 # ORDER BY clause

 Sort result by set of expressions in ascending or descending order.
-It is also use to order nulls in result set by putting them in front or last of results.
+It is also used to order nulls in result set by putting them at the start or end of results.

 Syntax: